โš—๏ธBiological Chemistry II

 Lipidation

-• Essential for Ras and other signaling proteins—farnesylation of Ras anchors it to the plasma membrane where it transduces growth signals
+• Essential for signaling proteins.
+Farnesylation of Ras anchors it to the plasma membrane where it transduces growth signals.
+This is why farnesyltransferase inhibitors were explored as anti-cancer drugs.

 Glycosylation

-• Carbohydrate chains attached to Asn (N-linked) or Ser/Thr (O-linked)—occurs in ER and Golgi during secretory pathway transit
+• Carbohydrate chains attached to Asn (N-linked) or Ser/Thr (O-linked).
+These modifications occur in the ER and Golgi during secretory pathway transit.

-Compare: Lipidation vs. Glycosylation—both affect protein localization, but lipidation anchors proteins to membranes via hydrophobic interactions while glycosylation directs proteins through the secretory pathway and provides recognition signals.
-If a question involves membrane-anchored signaling proteins, think lipidation; for secreted or cell-surface proteins, think glycosylation.
+Compare: Lipidation vs. Glycosylation: both affect protein localization, but lipidation anchors proteins to membranes via hydrophobic interactions while glycosylation directs proteins through the secretory pathway and provides recognition signals on the extracellular face.
+For membrane-anchored signaling proteins, think lipidation; for secreted or cell-surface glycoproteins, think glycosylation.

 Quick Reference Table